zGoldthorpe/A-Mini/docs/ami2dot.md

 ```
 %x = phi(%a, %b, 9)
 ```
-Note, however, that the information lost through this simplification may not be recoverable: the order of arguments to the `phi` node will likely be unrelated to the relative positions of incoming arrows in the CFG!
+> *Note.* The information lost through this simplification may not be recoverable: the order of arguments to the `phi` node will likely be unrelated to the relative positions of incoming arrows in the rendered DOT graph!

 ### Pseudocode